Rapfff/jajapy/docs/source/examples/09-alergia.rst

 Creating the original MC and generating the training set
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This step is similar to the first steps in :ref:`example-random-restart`.
+This step is similar to the first steps in :ref:`example-random_restart`.

 .. code-block:: python